FernandoChu/agda-2LTT/src/foundation/fibrant-typesᵉ.lagda.md

 witness-hom-Fibrant-Type A B = witness-Fibrant-Type (Π-Fibrant-Type A (λ a → B))

--- Warning: This is not judgementally equal to the obvious map.
--- In fact it's probably hard to show that these two maps are equal.
+-- Warning: The "official" induced-map will be the one without `'` -- These maps should be equal but it's hard to see since -- 1) is-fibrant-Πᵉ doesn't compute
+-- 2) Applying is-fibrant-Πᵉ to the non-dependent case means transporting -- along a constant family, but this isn't the identity on the nose.
+-- It's unclear to me if this will matter in the future.
--- If the obvious map is ever needed then `hom-Fibrant-Type` should -- probably be defined in a different way.
+-- If equality of these maps is ever needed, writing a manual version of -- `is-fibrant-Πᵉ` is probably the right choice.

 induced-map-hom-Fibrant-Type :
   {l1 l2 : Level} →